ManMetGames/ProgrammingEssentials/docs/Extras/Abstract_Classes.md

 Because the class is abstract, the method declarations inside it now act as a promise that all classes extending it will have methods with these names (and the related parameters).

-To fix the code, change the enemy variable back to a Skeleton.
+To fix the code, change the enemy variable back to a Spider.

 <h2 id="creating_an_abstract_class">Extending an Abstract Class</h2>
 Now, if we want to extend the Enemy class, we need to make sure that we keep the promises made by it being abstract.
-Paste the following code at the bottom of your program to add a Spider class:<br>
+Paste the following code at the bottom of your program to add a Skeleton class:<br>
 {% highlight java %}
-class Spider extends Enemy {
+class Skeleton extends Enemy {
 }
 {% endhighlight %}<br>

 This should cause an **error**!
-We’ve extended from the Enemy class but we’ve not written an Attack method, which is promised in the Enemy class!
+We’ve extended from the Enemy class, but we’ve not written an Attack method, which is promised in the Enemy class!

 To fix this, inside the curly brackets of the Enemy class, add the following code:<br>
 {% highlight java %}
 void Attack() {
-    println("a spider is attacking");
+    println("a skeleton is attacking");
 }
 {% endhighlight %}